tarwn/lessthandot-hugo/blogs/content/posts/2011-12-21-sql-server-auditing-creating-a.md

 ##### On Audit Log Failure

 Here we can select between the different actions to take based upon what audit action is triggered.
-We might just want to log all the database option changes, and who made the change, then we will only use CONTINUE or if we don&#8217;t allow changes, then we can fail the operation.
+We might just want to log all the database option changes, and who made the change, then we will only use CONTINUE or if we don't allow changes, then we can fail the operation.
 In more secure environments when we receive certain login failures, the audit mechanism can shut down SQL and prevent a possible security breach.

 ##### Audit Destination